 We like it so much, we spent a whole year celebrating it.
 2011 was our official Year of Culture, with over 300 events dedicated to art, music, fashion and other creative passions.

-So where can you get a fix in 2012?
+So where can you get a fix now?
 Try this.

 We don’t just look at art in Wrexham (nice though that is).
 We like to get our hands dirty.

 Oriel Wrecsam is one of our leading arts centres and a great place to see the very best contemporary art and craft.
 But if you come to any of the classes on offer, be prepared to roll up your sleeves.
 We reckon art should be interactive.

 Oriel Sycharth Gallery at Glyndwr University features work by internationally famous artists.
 And by those who might well be famous one day – its own students.

 The general public can also soak up the ever-changing exhibitions at Yale

 College’s Memorial Gallery for a few hours every weekday.

 Music is the food of life.
 And in the 890- seat William Aston Hall at Glyndwr

 University, Wrexham has a venue capable of showcasing the best there is.